jesstelford/esnext-generation/introduction-to-iterators/problem.md

 # Introduction To Iterators

-A familiar concept in many other languages, Iterators have finally landed as a new Javascript feature in the ES6 standard.
+A familiar concept in many other languages, Iterators have landed as a new Javascript feature in the ES6 standard.

-"_Iterators are nothing more than objects with a certain interface._"[1] That interface consists of a single method:
+"_Iterators are nothing more than objects with a certain interface._"[1]

-`next()` **->** `{value: <mixed>, done: <boolean>}`
+That interface consists of a single method `.next()` which returns an object with two keys;

-* `value` contains the next item in the Iterator's collection.
+* `value`: the next item in the Iterator's collection.
-* `done` is true when the Iterator's collection is exhausted.
+* `done`: true when the Iterator's collection is exhausted.

 Every time `next()` is called, the Iterator's collection is advanced one more item, and that item is returned as the `value`.
 Once all the items in the collection are exhasued, `value` will be the Iterator's "return value", and `done` will be `true`.
-All subsequent calls to `next()` will have the same result.
+All subsequent calls to `next()` will have `done` set to `true`.

-While Iterators may appear overly verbose, we will learn in later lessons this verbosity can be excellently hidden, and provides for complex use cases.
+This Iterator interface is purposely structured to provide for both simple and complex use cases (as we'll learn in later lessons).

 ----